MrRakeshk/Easy-visa-frontend/README.md

 # EASYVISA 🌏✈️

-VisaEase is your trusted companion for hassle-free visa application management.
-Whether you're planning your first trip abroad or are a seasoned traveler, VisaEase simplifies the complex visa process with an intuitive platform designed to keep your journey stress-free and well-organized.
+EasyVisa is your trusted companion for hassle-free visa application management.
+Whether you're planning your first trip abroad or are a seasoned traveler, EasyVisa simplifies the complex visa process with an intuitive platform designed to keep your journey stress-free and well-organized.

 ## 🚀 [Try It Out](https://easy-visa-frontend.vercel.app/)